-- 1. Remove the computer cover.
+- 1. Removing the cover.
 See "Removing the cover" on page 20. - 2.
 Locate the memory connectors.
-See "Identifying parts on the system board" on page 22. - 3.
+See "Identifying parts on the system board" on page 21. - 3.
 Open the retaining clips.

+Position the memory module over the memory connector.
 Make sure that the notch 1 on the memory module aligns correctly with the connector key 2 on the system board.
 Push the memory module straight down into the connector until the retaining clips close.